 Firstly, it is said to be the second most expensive wood in the world, after African blackwood.
 For instance ,sandalwood paste is prepared by grinding the sandalwood on a wooden slab.
 Further, it is integral to Hindu rituals and ceremonies.

 In addition, the paste is also distributed to devotees, who apply it to their foreheads or the neck area and chest.
-Further, it has a cooling & calming influence on the worshipper.For instance, both sandalwood and the sandalwood oil extracted therefrom have a distinctive fragrance.
+In addition, it is known for its cooling & calming influence on the worshipper.For instance, both sandalwood and the sandalwood oil extracted therefrom have a distinct fragrance.
 Figurines made of sandalwood are very expensive.
 Above all ,sandalwood figurines are absolutely beautiful.

 India is the 2nd largest producer of tea in the world.
-For instance, Darjeeling & Assam teas are quite popular all over the world.
-Above all, It was the British East India Company who was instrumental in the the large scale cultivation of tea in the North East.
+As a matter of fact, Darjeeling & Assam teas are quite popular all over the world.
+Above all, it was the British East India Company who was instrumental in the the large scale cultivation of tea in the North East.
 Further, they procured land from the local tribes, who owned the land in Assam.
 The Assam Tea Company started commercial production around 1840.